HashLips/hashlips_art_engine/README.md

 If you want to have logs to debug and see what is happening when you generate images you can set the variable `debugLogs` in the `config.js` file to true.
 It is false by default, so you will only see general logs.

-If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder `options` object.
+If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layers order `options` object.

-If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.
+If you need a layer to have a different opacity then you can add the `opacity: 0.7` field to the layers order `options` object as well.

 If you want to have a layer _ignored_ in the DNA uniqueness check, you can set `bypassDNA: true` in the `options` object.
 This has the effect of making sure the rest of the traits are unique while not considering the `Background` Layers as traits, for example.
 The layers _are_ included in the final image.

 To use a different metadata attribute name you can add the `displayName: "Awesome Eye Color"` to the `options` object.
-All options are optional and can be addes on the same layer if you want to.
+All options are optional and can be added to the same layer if you want to.

-Here is an example on how you can play around with both filter fields:
+Here is an example of how you can play around with both filter fields:

 ```js
 const layerConfigurations = [